-European Site Name and Code Qualifying Interests (QI's) Distance Potential for Significant Effect and nature of potential impacts Lower River Shannon SAC (002165) Sandbanks, which are slightly covered by seawater all the time; Estuaries, mudflats and sandflats not covered by seawater at low tide; Coastal lagoons; Large shallow inlets and bays; Reefs, Perennial vegetation of stony banks; Vegetated sea cliffs of the Atlantic and Baltic coasts; Salicornia and other annuals colonising mud and sand; Atlantic salt meadows (Glauco-Puccinellietalia maritimae); Mediterranean salt meadows (Juncetalia maritime); Watercourses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation; Molinia meadows on calcareous, peaty or clayey-silt laden soilds (Molinion caeruleae); Alluvial forests with Alnus glutinosa and Fraxinus excelsior (Alno-Padion, Alnion incane, Salicion albae); Margaritifera margaritifera (Freshwater Pearl Mussel); Petromyzon marinus (Sea Lamprey); Lampetra planeri (Brook Lamprey); Proposed works are located within the SAC Likely Significant Effect.
-Deterioration of water quality and or pollution has the potential to effect sensitive water dependent species, along with the possible loss of habitat and disturbance during the removal of silt, gravels and boulders from the river
+European Site Name and Code Qualifying Interests (QI's) Distance Potential for Significant Effect and nature of potential impacts Lower River Shannon SAC (002165) Sandbanks, which are slightly covered by seawater all the time; Estuaries, mudflats and sandflats not covered by seawater at low tide; Coastal lagoons; Large shallow inlets and bays; Reefs, Perennial vegetation of stony banks; Vegetated sea cliffs of the Atlantic and Baltic coasts; Salicornia and other annuals colonising mud and sand; Atlantic salt meadows (Glauco-Puccinellietalia maritime); Mediterranean salt meadows (Juncetalia maritime); Margaritifera margaritifera (Freshwater Pearl Mussel); Proposed works are located within the SAC.
+Likely Significant Effects predicted.
+Deterioration of water quality and or pollution has the potential to effect sensitive water dependent species, along with the possible loss of habitat and disturbance during the removal of silt, gravels and boulders from the river.
+Ql's screened out as no pathway for significant effect identified.
+Ql's screened in for Stage 2 AA